Planning your trip for pheasant hunting in South Dakota – otherwise known as the pheasant capital of the United States.

 Believe it or not, South Dakota offers many recreational opportunities besides just upland bird hunting.
 Extending the hunting trip into a vacation may entice other friends and family to tag along.
 The southwest part of the state is home to the Black Hills National Forest and Mount Rushmore National Memorial – both iconic and family-friendly places to visit.
 Badlands National Park offers a completely different terrain with spectacular vistas and countless wildlife viewing opportunities.
 Just outside of the Badlands, the town of Wall is an essential tourist stop with the famous Wall Drug store.
 You can easily spend a good part of the day exploring the nooks and crannies of this quirky roadside attraction.

 Hunting pheasant in South Dakota is a lifetime experience for any upland hunter.
 It may not have the storied tradition of ruffed grouse in the Northwoods or the physical challenge of chukar in unforgiving Hells Canyon, but it’s an iconic hunt all the same.
+Brands like Dakota 283 found their roots in this pheasant hunting Mecca.
 The access is reasonably straightforward, the culture is welcoming, and licenses are priced fairly.
 Whether you’re planning a once-in-a-lifetime hunting trip or starting a new annual tradition with your hunting partners, you won’t regret the unforgettable experience of chasing birds in South Dakota.

 Jennifer Wapenski is the managing editor of Hunting Dog Confidential Magazine and co-host of the Hunting Dog Confidential podcast.
 She has a lifelong passion for the outdoors, dogs, and wildlife; as an adult, she discovered that upland bird and waterfowl hunting were natural extensions of these pursuits.
 Jennifer lives in the Pacific Northwest with her husband and their two Deutsch Langhaars.